'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

-When Officer Brunswick and Captain Clapperton arrived, I lifted up the woman's veil and saw that it was the guise of Mrs Derrington the widow.
+When Officer Brunswick and Captain Clapperton had arrived, I lifted up the woman's veil and saw that it was the guise of Mrs Derrington the widow.

 She was the black rose widow killer, and she was arrested afterwards and taken into custody.
 It was by mere coincidence that the Lady Buslingthorpe was attacked and on board the train.
 The likelihood that she was attacked was because she saw the murderer.

 The victim was supposed to be another person aboard the train, and fortunately he was not harmed.
-It was finally over and this incredible case was solved by the Victoria Police of Melbourne and naturally by me, a conscientious detective from London.
+It was finally over and this incredible case was solved by the Victoria Police of Melbourne and naturally by me, a conscientious inspector from London.

 Of the facts I shall relate that the reason for the murderous spree of Mrs Derrington was not only madness, but to seek an enraged revenge on those members of the jury who condemned her husband also.
-The infamous blacky thorny rose was used to distract the authorities, but it had become her favourite rose.
+The infamous black thorny rose was used to distract the authorities, but it had become her favourite rose.

 As for the Lady Buslingthorpe she was not seriously injured or wounded, and she recuperated well from her minor gashes.
 She thanked me for rescuing her and saving her life from the dreadful killer, and once she had recuperated, I invited her to the theatre.